-The IRS expects that you will pay the taxes you owe throughout the year.
-This is done either through witholdings from your earnings or by the payment of estimated taxes (using estimated payment vouchers).
+The IRS requires that you pay the taxes you owe throughout the year.
+This is done either through withholdings from your earnings or by the payment of estimated taxes (using estimated payment vouchers).
 These estimated taxes are to be paid quarterly (April 15th, June 15th, September 15th, and January 15th).
-Estimated taxes are generally paid by taxpayers who receive their income from sources other than salaries and wages, such as a sole proprietors, partner, S corporation shareholders and/or a self-employed individual.
+Estimated taxes are generally paid by taxpayers who receive their income from sources other than salaries and wages, such as sole proprietors, partner, S corporation shareholders and/or a self-employed individual.

 The general rule is that you will pay estimated tax for the current tax year if both of the following apply:

-- You expect to owe at least $1,000 in tax for the current tax year after subtracting your witholdings and credits.
+- You expect to owe at least $1,000 in tax for the current tax year after subtracting your withholdings and credits.

 - You expect your withholding and credits to be less than the smaller of